JanMalch/intellij-live-templates/.github/ISSUE_TEMPLATE/new-live-template.md

 ---
 name: New live template
-about: Propose new live templaets
+about: Propose new live templates
 title: ''
 labels: ''
 assignees: JanMalch